wearefine/fae/docs/features/mutli_factor_authentication.md

 Once this is all done, go to '/admin/root' and check the `Multi-Factor Authentication Enabled?` field and save.
 This will start the process of setting up mfa on your currently logged in account.

 Admins and Super Admins have the ability to toggle the mfa feature for other users.
 Going to `/admin/users`, the toggle titled `MFA Active` can deactivate or reactivate the MFA login requirements for individual users.
-(NOTE: deactivating/reactivating NFA for a user does NOT retain their previous set up, causing them to have to set it up from scatch again.)
+(NOTE: deactivating/reactivating MFA for a user does NOT retain their previous set up, causing them to have to set it up from scatch again.)